egemenongel/todeer/README.md

 ## Description

 ToDeer is a simple task management app built with Flutter.
-Users can add lists to remember tasks should be done and to plan their schedule.
+Users can add lists to remember tasks should be done and plan their schedule.

 ## Roadmap